National Security Education Program

 NSEP is made up of the Hume IC CAE Research Fellowship Program, the Intelligence Community Center for Academic Excellence (IC CAE) Associates program, Experiential Learning programs, and scholarships and fellowships.

-IC CAE Associates have access to all the speakers and workshops we have and can list the IC CAE on their resumes and online applications which will be a significant help in getting positions.
+IC CAE Scholars have access to all the speakers and workshops we have and can list the IC CAE on their resumes and online applications which will be a significant help in getting positions.
 Through this program we can help make the contacts between students and agencies, national labs and private companies involved in national security work.

 General ItemHume IC CAE Research Fellowship Program